kgar/foundry-vtt-tidy-5e-sheets/To Do/Item Card/To Do - Item Card.md

 - [ ] Upgrade cards to support longer names.
 Particularly, eliminate the faded gradient in favor of a more direct coloration of the header name section.
 - [ ]
 - [x] The show/hide is not as deterministic as the original.
 The original always allows the card to fully dismiss before applying changes.
 Do we need a throttle of some sort?
 Buffering to allow close to finish?
 This may become clearer after implementing more of the card.
+- [ ] // TODO: Replace pixel perfection with more relative measurements
+- [ ] Figure out how to mix in the various item card features.
+They're all layered onto the one component, and it's getting pretty crowded.

 ## Rewriting Item Cards